WiLL75G/soc-ai-era-detection-lab/README.md

 - Threat modelling using STRIDE methodology applied to AI agent systems
 - Translating identified threats into testable detection hypotheses
 - MITRE ATT&CK mapping for AI-era attack techniques
+- Correlating multiple independent detections into a single coherent kill chain attributed to one threat actor
-- SOC Tier 1 incident documentation from detection through analyst response
+- SOC Tier 1 and Tier 2 incident documentation from detection through multi-phase investigation and analyst response
 - OWASP LLM Top 10 applied as a practical detection framework

 ---